mami-project/pto3-go/API.md

 by this query are those within the interval between the `time_start` and `time_end` parameters which match the selection parameters.

-[ISSUE: matching rules go here, describe condition wildcards.]
+*[EDITOR'S NOTE: matching rules go here, describe condition wildcards.]*

 The result of a selection query is a JSON object, the fields of which are as follows: